jianboqi/jekyll-doc-theme/_docs/installation.md

 <br>

-#### Use LESS under linux
+### Use LESS under linux

+#### GUI Version

 Currently, the GUI version of LESS is only provided for Windows and Ubuntu 16.04.

+#### Command line Mode

 For other Linux distributions, the GUI is not provided because of some difficulties to package all of them in a single installer.
 However, the radiative transfer core is compiled and provided for CentOS 6.8.
 The workflow is:
 **Generate scene file (windows or ubuntu)**->**upload scene file to linux**->**run with commandline**.
 This is particularly useful when we want to do simulation with a powerful linux server (e.g., high performance computer or clusters).